-Analysis: The subject property fronts on SE 73rd Avenue and SE Hwy 42.
-SE 73rd Avenue is a Major Local roadway, while SE Hwy 42 is a Collector roadway; the companion PUD Rezoning Application proposes access to both roadways, with the access to SE Hwy 42 provided via the existing adjoining St. Marks Church's existing access point in an effort to provide for coordinated access management.
-SE 73rd Avenue extends north-to-south between SE 147th Street/Place (Major Local) and SE Hwy 42 (Arterial).
-Staff notes that SE 147th Street/Place, like SE Hwy 42, is one of two eastto-west connections across southern Marion County at connect between S. Hwy 301 and S. Hwy 441.
+Analysis: The subject property fronts solely on SE 73rd Avenue, a Major Local roadway, that extends north-to-south between SE 147th Street/Place (Major Local) and SE Hwy 42 (Arterial).
+Staff notes that SE 147th Street/Place, like SE Hwy 42, is one of two east-to-west connections across southern Marion County that connect between S. Hwy 301 and S. Hwy 441.
 The submitted Traffic Study identifies a number of LOS deficiencies and/or issues related to SE 73rd Avenue, SE Hwy 42, SE 147th Street/Place, S. Hwy 441 and S. Hwy 301; however, neither Marion County or FDOT have projects listed in current 5-year plans, and for the county roadways, there are additional substandard right-of-way concerns that would further impact costs.
 Further, SE 73rd Avenue, SE Hwy 42 and SE 147th Street/Road are a substandard right-of-way, wherein improvements to the roadway to accommodate increased traffic generation and revised traffic patterns would result in additional right-of-way requirements wherein funding for such efforts is not currently enabled by Marion County, and similar circumstances are in place in relation to SE Hwy 42 and SE 147th Street/Place as well as SE 147th Place and SE 80th Avenue.
 The application is not consistent with TE Objective 3.1.

-3. Sanitary Sewer Element (SSE)
+- 3. Sanitary Sewer Element (SSE) - a.

-a.
 SSE Policy 1.1.1: "The LOS standard of 110 gallons per person per day for residential demand and approximately 2,000 gallons per acre per day for commercial and industrial demand is adopted as the basis for future facility design, determination of facility capacity, and documentation of demand created by new development.
 This LOS shall be applicable to central sewer facilities and to package treatment plants but shall not apply to individual OSTDS."

 Analysis: The site is located in Marion County's SE Utility Service Area.
-Residential development of the site at the maximum possible density under the requested Medium Residential (MR) designation could accommodate up to 362 dwelling units, wherein the resulting sanitary sewer water demand would be 91,586 gallons per day.
-Under the concurrent rezoning development plan of 300 dwelling units, demand is expected to be 75,900 gallons per day, a reduction of 15,686 gallons per day.
+Residential development of the site at the maximum possible density under the requested Medium Residential (MR) designation could accommodate up to 220 dwelling units, wherein the resulting sanitary sewer water demand would be 58,080 gallons per day.
+Under the concurrent rezoning development plan of 175 dwelling units, demand is expected to be 46,200 gallons per day, a reduction of 11,880 gallons per day.
 A sanitary sewer force main is currently located along SE Hwy 42 to the south of the subject property.
 The application is consistent with SSE Policy 1.1.1.

-4. Potable Water Element (PWE)
+- 4. Potable Water Element (PWE) - a.

-a.
 PWE Policy 1.1.1 provides in part, "[t]he LOS standard of 150 gallons per person per day (average daily consumption) is adopted as the basis for future facility design, determination of available facility capacity, and determination of demand created by new development with regard to domestic flow requirements, and the non-residential LOS standard shall be 2,750 gallons per acre per day."

 Analysis: The site is located in Marion County's SE Utility Service Area.
-Residential development of the site at the maximum possible density under the requested Medium Residential (MR) designation could accommodate up to 362 dwelling units, wherein the resulting potable water demand would be 124,890 gallons per day.
-Under the concurrent rezoning development plan of 300 dwelling units, demand is expected to be 103,500 gallons per day, a reduction of 21,390 gallons per day.
+Residential development of the site at the maximum possible density under the requested Medium Residential (MR) designation could accommodate up to 220 dwelling units, wherein the resulting potable water demand would be 79,200 gallons per day.
+Under the concurrent rezoning development plan of 175 dwelling units, demand is expected to be 63,000 gallons per day, a reduction of 16,200 gallons per day.
 A water main is currently located along SE Hwy 42 to the south of the subject property.
 Based on these findings, the application is generally consistent with PWE Policy 1.1.1.